GauthamShetty5/PowerBI-SalesForecast-Dashboard/README.md

 - Product categories
 - Regional information

-The dataset is included in the `dataset` file of this repository.
+The dataset is included in the `SuperStore_Sales_Dataset.csv` file of this repository.

 ---